DrKrar/GeoEfficiency.jl/docs/MarkDown/manual/Output_Interface.md

 **same as [`batch(::Vector{Detector}, ::Vector{Real},::Vector{Real},::Vector{Real},::Vector{Real},::Bool)`](Output_Interface.md#GeoEfficiency.batch)** but provide batch calculation of the  `geometrical efficiency` for the detector in the `detector_info_array` after applying `getDetectors`. return a list of paths to the **`CSV`** of files (file for each detector) storing the results.

-<a target='_blank' href='https://github.com/DrKrar/GeoEfficiency.jl/blob/492528aa6d6c6260d5b3bd76e90347b3ba95b639/src/Output_Interface.jl#L317-L334' class='documenter-source'>source</a><br>
+<a target='_blank' href='https://github.com/DrKrar/GeoEfficiency.jl/blob/8f47899e8f15f4237d51d4c0e73027a14a8275aa/src/Output_Interface.jl#L317-L334' class='documenter-source'>source</a><br>

-The batch calculation controlled by CSV files. the following refer to information on the CSV files structure and location.
+As mentioned above, the batch calculation controlled by CSV files. the following refer to information on the CSV files structure and location.

 <a id='GeoEfficiency.batchInfo' href='#GeoEfficiency.batchInfo'>#</a>
 **`GeoEfficiency.batchInfo`** &mdash; *Constant*.